oabarreto/oabarreto/README.md

 - :computer: I’m a Front - End Developer and learning enthusiast

-- :books: I’m currently learning Typescript, React and more about Front End development
+- :books: I’m currently learning Typescript, React, Sass and more about Front End development

 - :hammer: I'm looking to create new projects and solve problems with code